Warud: Roadways

 There is a Warud MSRTC Depot of Maharashtra State Transport (S.T.
-Bus) in Warud city.
+Bus) in Warud.
 It has better connectivity with neighbouring towns and districts Amaravati, Akola, Nagpur, Yavatmal and Wardha.
 Buses for neighbouring state Madhya Pradesh are also available.

 Agriculture

 Shendurjana Ghat, Loni, Jarud, Jamgaon, Pusla, Isambri, Bahada, Tembhurkheda and Jamthi are the main exporters of oranges in Warud taluka.
-That is why it is also known as Orange City or California of India.
+That is why it is also known as "Orange City" or California of India.
 Warud has an agriculture-based economy.